SimCmngs/SupportDocs-AI-Automation/README.md

 - Identified high-priority articles for migration.

-- Then converted exisiting PDF/Word files into Scribe-generated support docs, using the `AI Step Recorder` to screen record action steps and processes.
+- Then converted existing PDF/Word files into Scribe-generated support docs, using the `AI Step Recorder` to screen record action steps and processes.

 <img src="images/GIF_ScribeStepRec.gif" width="70%" height="70%" />